SatoshiForce/OrdiMando/README.md

 ### Phase 1: Text white List phase launch
 - Supply: 300 inscriptions
 - Launch start time: 2023/6/7 12:00 UTC
-- The inscriptions will be provided in the text white list until the public phase launch.
+- The inscriptions will be provided to whitelist users in SVG format.
+Please inscript them promptly upon receipt.

 ### Phase 2: Public Phase Launch
 - Supply: 666 inscriptions
 - Launch time: According to [@OrdiMando](https://twitter.com/OrdiMando) Twitter announcement
-- All texts will be made available for minting (including the uncast texts of the White List).
+- All SVG files will be made available for minting (including the unmint SVG files of the Whitelist Phase).

 總數量：999枚銘文，分配如下：
 - 價格：所有免費